Leuchtfeuer/auth0-for-typo3/Documentation/Admin/Module/Index.rst

 Roles To Groups
 ===============

 Configure `be_groups` mappings to match Auth0 roles.
-Simply edit an existing TYPO3 frontend or backend usergroup and add the name of the matching Auth0 role to the data record.
+Simply edit an existing TYPO3 backend usergroup and add the name of the matching Auth0 role to the data record.
 By default, the Auth0 roles are stored in the `app_metadata` property of the Auth0 user.

 .. figure:: ../../Images/module-roles.png